justingreerbooks.com

 news & blog

-This page is for general updates, announcements, events, thoughts, and progress on my various projects, updated as often as I can.Announcements and events are the main content, as well as progress bars for my main projects currently underway.
+This page is for general updates, announcements, events, thoughts, and progress on my various projects, updated as often as I can.Announcements and events are the main content, as well as progress updates for my main projects currently underway.
 For the blog side of things, anything noteworthy, fun, or unrelated to the books themselves—anything that's not an essay or ancillary material—will go here.News that is specific to The Garden Knight will also be crossposted to that site where pertinent, but everything will always be collected here as the main information hub for what's going on in my world.You can also join my newsletter or follow me on various social media sites to get up-to-date information about what's going on in my corner of the writing world.

-essays & errata
+essays & extras

 This page is for commentary and other tidbits about my writing (from a metatextual perspective), as well as writing about other writing/genre topics.
-Essentially, this is where I can post essays about the writing process, inspiration for specific scenes/books, explanations of my writing philosophy and interests, and other information that in no way is canon to the books themselves but is from a more scholarly or fandom angle.(Contrast this with the "Ancillary Material" sections for each book/series, which contain in-universe information and notes that are more about the stories, not the process or interpretation.)Because The Garden Knight has its own website, I'll try to keep those essays & errata separate.
+Essentially, this is where I can post essays about the writing process, inspiration for specific scenes/books, explanations of my writing philosophy and interests, and other information that in no way is canon to the books themselves but is from a more scholarly or fandom angle.(Contrast this with the "Ancillary Material" sections for each book/series, which contain in-universe information and notes that are more about the stories, not the process or interpretation.)Because The Garden Knight has its own website, I'll try to keep those essays & extras separate.
 Click the button below to head to that section of the TGK site.

 These entries are posted as they're written, so there's no particular structure here.
 Once there are enough essays, I'll probably implement a hashtag/categorization system to keep them better organized.